poing/JS2PySecrets/docs_source/commands.md

 ### secrets.init( [bits, rngType] )

+!!! danger ""
+	This package handles random number generation different that the JavaScript package it's based on.

 Set the number of bits to use for finite field arithmetic.

 - `bits`: Number, optional, default `8`: An integer between 3 and 20.
 The number of bits to use for the Galois field.

-- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"]`.
-Setting this will try to override the RNG that would be selected normally based on feature detection.
-Warning: You can specify a RNG that won't actually _work_ in your environment.
+- `rngType`: String or Callable, optional: A _string_ with __any__ value will use the `testRandom`.
+Setting this with a _callable_ will try to override the RNG that would normally be used.
+Warning: You can specify a RNG that __may not__ _work_ in your environment.

+!!! warning

+    Changing the _optional_ `rngType` can be either a `str` or `callable`.

+    __Any__ `str` will invoke the `testRandom` RNG.  _See `setRNG()` for details._

-Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^bits.
+Internally, js2pysecrets uses finite field arithmetic in binary Galois Fields of size 2^bits.
 Multiplication is implemented by the means of log and exponential tables.
 Before any arithmetic is performed, the log and exp tables are pre-computed.
 Each table contains 2^bits entries.

 `bits` is the limiting factor on `numShares` and `threshold`.
 The maximum number of shares possible for a particular `bits` is (2^bits)-1 (the zeroth share cannot be used as it is the `secret` by definition.).
-By default, secrets.js uses 8 bits, for a total 2^8-1 = 255 possible number of shares.
+By default, js2pysecrets uses 8 bits, for a total 2^8-1 = 255 possible number of shares.
 To compute more shares, a larger field must be used.
 To compute the number of bits you will need for your `numShares` or `threshold`, compute the log-base2 of (`numShares`+1) and round up, i.e. in JavaScript: `Math.ceil(Math.log(numShares+1)/Math.LN2)`.
 You can examine the current calculated `maxShares` value by calling `secrets.getConfig()` and increase the bits accordingly for the number of shares you need to generate.

 Note:

 - You can call `secrets.init()` anytime to reset _all_ internal state and re-initialize.
 - `secrets.init()` does NOT need to be called if you plan on using the default of 8 bits.
 It is automatically called on loading the library.
 - The size of the exp and log tables depends on `bits` (each has 2^bits entries).
 Therefore, using a large number of bits will cause a slightly longer delay to compute the tables.
 - The _theoretical_ maximum number of bits is 31, as JavaScript performs bitwise operations on 31-bit numbers.
-A limit of 20 bits has been hard-coded into secrets.js, which can produce 1,048,575 shares. secrets.js has not been tested with this many shares, and it is not advisable to go this high, as it may be too slow to be of any practical use.
+A limit of 20 bits has been hard-coded into js2pysecrets, which can produce 1,048,575 shares. js2pysecrets has not been tested with this many shares, and it is not advisable to go this high, as it may be too slow to be of any practical use.
 - The Galois Field may be re-initialized to a new setting when `secrets.newShare()` or `secrets.combine()` are called with shares that are from a different Galois Field than the currently initialized one.
 For this reason, use `secrets.getConfig()` to check what the current `bits` setting is.

 ### secrets.getConfig()